 TGbe editor: Please add a new subclause before the following paragraph as shown below [CID 7567]

+9.4.2.295b.2.2 Link Info field of the Basic Multi-Link element

 The Link Info field contains zero or more subelements.
 The subelement format and ordering of subelements are defined in 9.4.3 (Subelements).